Topological interpretation of color exchange invariants: hexagonal lattice on a torus: Introduction

-To study this question, we will consider two types of dynamics, the dynamics originally considered in Ref.~\cite{CA}, directly motivated by the color problem, which we call ``dynamics I'' here in section~\ref{dynI}, and a modified dynamics (with an additional constraint), ``dynamics II'' in section~\ref{dynII}.
+To study this question, we will broaden the color dynamics we consider, and introduce another special example (within a whole hierarchy of possible dynamics).
+The first dynamics is the one directly motivated by the physical color problem~\cite{CA}, which we call ``dynamics I'' here in section~\ref{dynI}.
+This is not the only possibility and one can add other types of constraints and see whether or not these additional constraints generate nontrivial sectors: this is the object of ``dynamics II'' considered in section~\ref{dynII}, where the additional constraint is a ``parity control''.
+Since adding more and more constraints further create imbricated sectors, this is part of a whole hierarchy of dynamics.
+Formally, it can be seen as a process to forbid, in the space of configurations, certain types of ``moderate singularities'', higher than a given type~\cite{A,V,LAV}: disconnected and imbricated classes may form as a result.

 We will give the invariants of both dynamics in section~\ref{invariants2d}.
 In section~\ref{standard}, we will see that a color invariant of ``dynamics II'' is directly interpreted as linking numbers on the \textit{standard torus in 3d}.
 This surface has to be modified for ``dynamics I'' in terms of special surfaces with self-intersections, \textit{i.e. immersions} in 3d.
 We will explain how to define the linking numbers, first on a simple instance of immersion in section~\ref{doublecovertorussection}, and, second, on general immersions in section~\ref{arbimm}.
 In what sense such linking numbers are topological invariants of surfaces is explained in section~\ref{topoinvariant}.
 In section~\ref{twoclasses}, we discuss the two equivalence classes of torus immersions, and, in section~\ref{twisted} why we need a special immersion to interpret the invariant of ``dynamics I'', and why the color invariant reflects the obstruction to transform the corresponding immersion into its chiral image.